Often year after year, we hear about bullion thefts, and they typically pertain to some small fry inside job or novice thief.

-Like some guy on the streets of New York City stealing a 5 gallon paint bucket containing $1.6 million USD in gold dust from the back of an idling Loomis truck.
+Like some guy on the streets of New York City stealing a 5-gallon paint bucket containing USD 1.6 million in gold dust from the back of an idling Loomis truck.

 Or a likely some inside knowledge group of calculating criminals hijacking an 18-wheeler on a North Carolina highway containing $4.8 million in gold bar buckets.

-The facts remain, that the largest one time gold theft events are typically not driven by a few two-bit gangsters or novice theives, but government driven affairs.
+The facts remain that the most significant one-time gold theft events are typically not driven by a few two-bit gangsters or novice thieves, but government-driven affairs.

 For history buffs and bullion aficionados, the threat of potential government confiscations and or home invasions is a real one.

-It is why in our industry, we offer various options for non-bank bullion storage domestically and even internationally in perhaps safer jurisdictions.
-We also offer a unique home bullion insurance service in worse case, someone invaded your home, etc.
+It is why, in our industry, we offer various options for non-bank bullion storage domestically and even internationally in perhaps safer jurisdictions.
+We also offer a unique home bullion insurance service in the worse case; someone invaded your home, etc.

-It is only very recent in times, that the world is able to mine or yield over 100 million troy ounces of new physical gold from the Earth's crust.
-Prior to the industrial revolution, mining for gold was both a much more laborious and hazardous affair than it remains even today.
+It is only very recent in times that the world can mine or yield over 100 million troy ounces of new physical gold from the Earth's crust.
+Before the industrial revolution, mining for gold was both a much more hazardous and challenging affair than it remains even today.

-Given the industrial revolution’s allowance of humans to mine more gold faster than ever before, it is common sense to simply guess that the greatest gold thefts in historic size and scope likely took place during the 20th Century as we are about to describe.
+The industrial revolution’s allowed human beings to mine more gold faster than ever before.
+It is common sense too, therefore, guess that the greatest gold thefts in historic size and scope likely took place during the 20th Century as we are about to describe.

-Government policized gold robberies and government gold confiscations have happened a myriad of times and ways.
-And on various scales of overall gold theft size or scope.
+Government politicized gold robber, and government gold confiscations have happened a myriad of times, in various ways, and on multiple scales of overall gold theft size or scope.

 Here we will highlight the largest documented gold thefts by scope and size.